-As a result of the COVID-19 pandemic, the use of remote communication devices, applications, software and other forms of technology to facilitate "work from home" was accelerated.
-We expect that many of our employees will continue to rely heavily on technology to perform their jobs.
-As a result, we have increased operational risks arising from our reliance on remote communications, virtual meetings and other forms of technology.
-These risks include elevated cybersecurity risks, risks associated with the protection of Company and client confidential communications, and risk of reliance on certain technology we employ for virtual meetings or other remote communications systems.
+As a result of the COVID-19 pandemic, the use of remote communication devices, applications, software and other forms of technology to facilitate "work from home" was accelerated and has continued.
+Our employees continue to rely heavily on technology to perform their jobs and as a result we have increased operational risks arising from our reliance on remote communications, virtual meetings and other forms of technology.
+This change in work behavior results in elevated cybersecurity risks, risks associated with the protection of Company and client confidential communications, and risk of reliance on certain technology we employ for virtual meetings or other remote communications systems.